keymetrics/pm2-io/docs/enterprise/frontend-monitoring/install.md

 # Frontend Monitoring installation

 First, connect to your PM2 Enterprise dashboard.
-Go to your bucket, and click on **Frontend** at the top of the page.
+Go to your bucket, and click on **Frontend** at the top of the docs.

 ![Frontend monitoring menu]({{ site.baseurl }}{% link img/enterprise/frontend-1.png %})